jcanton/icon_uxarray/CONTRIBUTING.md

 cd icon_uxarray

 # Create a virtual environment
+# This step already installs all the packages and dependencies
 make virtualenv

-# Activate the virtual environment and make sure that 'wheel' is installed
+# Activate the virtual environment
 source .venv/bin/activate
-pip install --upgrade wheel

-# Install all the packages and dependencies
-make install

 # Finally, check that everything works
 make test